leylabmpi/Struo2/README.md

 The mapping is based on the GTDB archaeal and bacterial metadata tables, which contain both GTDB and NCBI taxonomic lineages.

+# FAQ

+## Why is MetaPhlAn not included in Struo2?

+MetaPhlAn requires intra-clade information in regards to which genes are core and variable within the clade.
+Inter-clade information is also needed in order to specify which "core" genes for a clade are also present in other clades.

+Struo2 is designed to process one genome representative of each species, which is all that is required for generating the Kraken2/Bracken and HUMAnN databases.
+Inclusion of MetaPhlAn would require that users provide all genomes per clade (species), would greatly add to the total computation of the pipeline, and would greatly increase the total complexity of the pipeline.

+We note that `Kraken2 + Bracken` generally has the highest scores of any species-level taxonomic profilier tested in the [LEMMI evaluations](https://lemmi.ezlab.org/).